projectcalico/calico/docs/source/fuel-integration.rst

 Install the Calico plugin for Fuel on the master node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We are currently working with Mirantis to get the Calico plugin certified
-with Fuel, at which point you will be able to download it from the `Fuel
+The Calico plugin has been certified by Mirantis and is available for download
-Plugin Catalog`_.
-Currently, you will need to build a copy of the plugin
+from the `Fuel Plugin Catalog`_.
+Alternatively, you can build a copy of the
-yourself, following the instructions on the plugin's `GitHub`_ page.
+plugin yourself, following the instructions on the plugin's `GitHub`_ page.

 .. _Fuel Plugin Catalog: https://www.mirantis.com/products/openstack-drivers-and-plugins/fuel-plugins/
 .. _GitHub: https://github.com/stackforge/fuel-plugin-calico